offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  '-------'                           '-------------'
 ```

-If there are a large number of keys / annotations, either because the organization set them directly or because they're being set by external tools, the chance of a collision increases.
+If there are a large number of labels / annotations, either because the organization set them directly or because they're being set by external tools, the chance of a collision increases.
 To combat this, keys for labels and annotations can optionally include a prefix (separated by a slash) that maps to a DNS subdomain to help disambiguate it.
 For example, `company.com/my_key` rather than just having `my_key`.

 ```{note}
 The book states that key name itself can be at most 63 chars.
 If a prefix is included, it doesn't get included in that limit.
 A prefix can be up to 253 chars.